-The industries are experiencing a new wave of technologies, from IoT, to artificial intelligence, which may greatly impact us and our surrounding world.
-This article concludes the main ideas from a white book named “8 in 2018: the top transformative technologies to watch this year” released by IHS Markit, a leading global information service company.
+The industries are experiencing a new wave of technologies, from IoT to artificial intelligence, which may greatly impact us and our surrounding world.
+This article concludes the main ideas from a white book named “the top transformative technologies to watch this year” released by IHS Markit, a leading global information service company.

 1. Artificial Intelligence(AI)

 Artificial intelligence is the simulation of human intelligence processes by machines, especially computer systems.
 These processes include learning (the acquisition of information and rules for using the information), reasoning (using the rules to reach approximate or definite conclusions), and self-correction.
 Particular applications of AI include expert systems, speech recognition and machine vision(definition source: http://searchcio.techtarget.com)

 AI has already grown to a certain degree.
 The trend shows that several industries, including smartphones, healthcare, and automotive, tend to put more efforts on AI research and development.
 At present, AI has been focused on two practices: device and cloud-based.
 Both approaches have pros and cons.
 Cloud AI is more competent to analyze data since it utilizes deep learning algorithms, but there are potential threats around privacy, latency, and stability.
 A stronger on-device AI can help offset those dangers to some degree; for instance, smartphone users who deploy the built-in AI of their phones are able to store data locally and thus safeguard their privacy.

 The Internet of things (IoT) is the network of physical devices, vehicles, home appliances and other items embedded with electronics, software, sensors, actuators, and network connectivity which enables these objects to connect and exchange data.